tcdowney/downey-io-jekyll/blog/_posts/2017-09-17-how-to-deploy-static-site-cloud-foundry.md

 This is where Cloud Foundry comes in.

-## Cloud Foundry Platform as a Service
+## What is Cloud Foundry

 [Cloud Foundry](https://www.cloudfoundry.org/) is an open source application platform that is mainly used by enterprises to self-host their hoards of Java and .NET apps both on premise and across the different cloud providers (e.g. Amazon Web Services, Google Cloud Platform, Azure, etc.).
 There are a number of public Cloud Foundry offerings available for hosting our site such as [IBM BlueMix](https://www.ibm.com/cloud-computing/bluemix/) and [Pivotal Web Services](https://run.pivotal.io/).
 For this tutorial I'm going to be using Pivotal Web Services since I used to work on it at Pivotal (still at Pivotal, but now work on the [Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng) CF component) and am more familiar with it.

 The steps below should also apply to BlueMix and a static site should run comfortably under their free tier as well.